Node.js DNS Resolution: lookup, resolve & c-ares

 dns.lookup(host, { ...options, all: false }, callback);

 }Real custom lookup functions usually do more than wrap dns.lookup().
 They might record timing, cache answers, prefer private addresses, or read from a service registry.
-The contract is still narrow.
+The contract is narrow.
 The caller expects a usable address and family for a socket attempt.
-Returning an address without a correct family creates lower socket failures that look unrelated to DNS.
+Returning an address with the wrong family creates socket failures that may look unrelated to DNS.

-With all: true, the custom lookup contract changes shape for clients that request all addresses. net.connect() and http.request() can set that option when address-family autoselection is active.
+With { all: true }, the custom lookup contract changes shape.
+Some clients request all addresses when address-family autoselection is active -

 function lookup(host, options, callback) {